 Edwards scores 32, Wolves rally from 17 down to beat Heat 112-108 and improve to 20-5

-MIAMI (AP) — Anthony Edwards scored 32 points, Karl-Anthony Towns added 18 and the Minnesota Timberwolves clamped down in the second half to beat the Miami Heat 112-108 on Monday night.
+The Timberwolves are tied for the NBA’s best record through 25 games, and defense — once again — was why.
+Anthony Edwards scored 32 points, Towns added 18 and Minnesota allowed only 42 points after the break on the way to beating the Miami Heat 112-108 on Monday night.

-Naz Reid scored 15, Mike Conley added 12 and Rudy Gobert grabbed 16 rebounds for the Timberwolves.
+“It takes for us to get punched in the face to wake up and do the things that we need to do,” Minnesota center Rudy Gobert said.
+“Every time we do the things that we’re supposed to do, especially defensively, we put ourselves in position to win the game.”

-Minnesota improved to 20-5, tying idle Boston for the NBA’s best record.
-The Timberwolves gave up just 42 points in the second half, after trailing by as many as 17 points in the early going.
+Naz Reid scored 15, Mike Conley added 12 and Gobert grabbed 16 rebounds for the Timberwolves.
+They improved to 20-5, tying idle Boston for the NBA’s best record — and won after trailing by as many as 17.

 Tyler Herro and Bam Adebayo returned from long injury absences and combined for 47 points for the Heat; Herro scored 25, Adebayo had 22.
 Jimmy Butler scored 15, Duncan Robinson 14 and Josh Richardson 13 for the Heat.